 Lost in space: the eco-evolutionary impacts of straying on metapopulation robustness

-Justin D. Yeakel1,2,*, Jean Phillipe Gibert1, Peter Westley3, & Jon W. Moore4 1School of Natural Sciences, University of California, Merced, Merced CA, USA 2The Santa Fe Institute, Santa Fe NM, USA 3College of Fisheries and Ocean Sciences, University of Alaska, Fairbanks, Fairbanks AK, USA 4Earth2Oceans Research Group, Simon Fraser University, Vancouver BC, Canada *To whom correspondence should be addressed: jdyeakel@gmail.com
+Justin D. Yeakel1,2,*, Jean P. Gibert1, Peter Westley3, & Jon W. Moore4 1School of Natural Sciences, University of California, Merced, Merced CA, USA 2The Santa Fe Institute, Santa Fe NM, USA 3College of Fisheries and Ocean Sciences, University of Alaska, Fairbanks, Fairbanks AK, USA 4Earth2Oceans Research Group, Simon Fraser University, Vancouver BC, Canada *To whom correspondence should be addressed: jdyeakel@gmail.com

 Introduction

 Coordinated mass migrations are one of the great wonders of the natural world, and the ability of individuals and groups to navigate across great distances have long fascinated naturalists .
 Anadromous salmonid fishes (genera Oncorhynchus and Salmo) embody these astonishing migrations by homing with high accuracy and precision to their natal streams for reproduction after years at sea .
-Nothwithstanding their philopatric tendancy, not all individuals home, but rather ‘stray’ to non-natal sites to spawn .
-Although extensive work has been done to document the extent of straying from donor populations and into recipient populations , only recently have the abiotic, biotic, and anthropogenic influences of ‘straying’ behaviors been investigated systemically .
+Notwithstanding their philopatric tendency, not all individuals home, but rather ‘stray’ to non-natal sites to spawn .
+Although extensive work has been done to document the extent of straying from donor populations into recipient populations , only recently have the abiotic, biotic, and anthropogenic influences of ‘straying’ behaviors been investigated systemically .
 Most recently the role of social interactions and collective navigation has been hypothesized .
-Although the straying of individuals into sites hosting other populations provides connections within the larger metapopulation, potentially promoting ecological and evolutionary rescue, it also serves to introduce maladapted individuals into habitats that are host to different environmental conditions, and this may lower the mean fitness of the local (mixed) population .
+Although the straying of individuals into sites hosting other populations provides connections within the larger metapopulation, potentially promoting ecological and evolutionary rescue, it also may introduce maladapted individuals into habitats that are host to different environmental conditions, possibly lowering the mean fitness of the local (mixed) population .

-The dual nature of straying as both promoter of connections among metapopulation demes and potential eroder of locally adapted gene complexes highlights the interplay between ecological dynamics of connected populations as well as the evolutionary dynamics of mixed trait distributions that respond to alternative local conditions.
+The dual nature of straying as both promoter of connections among metapopulation demes and potential eroder of locally adapted gene complexes highlights the interplay between ecological dynamics of connected populations and the evolutionary dynamics of mixed trait distributions that respond to heterogeneous local conditions.
 Population-level biodiversity is recognized to increase species persistence (REFS), and the resilience and sustainability of metapopulations (general REF).
-For example, the long-term sustainability of the Bristol Bay sockeye salmon fishery is due in large part to intact habitat that in conjunction with fine-scale homing and reduced gene flow provides a template for the evolution of countless locally adapted populations .
-In contrast, areas such as California’s Central Valley where habitats have been lost, degraded, and homogenized stand in marked contrast.
-Within species diversity (or lack thereof) can manifest itself by way of asynchronous population dynamics, where the drivers that give rise to changes in population size vary across a metapopulation, decreasing the potential for synchronization, and correspondingly increasing the potential for ecological rescue (REFS).
+For example, the long-term sustainability of the Bristol Bay sockeye salmon fishery is due in large part to intact habitat that, in conjunction with fine-scale homing and reduced gene flow, provides a template for the evolution of countless locally adapted populations .
+In contrast, areas such as California’s Central Valley where habitats have been lost, degraded, and homogenized, stand in marked contrast as having poor sustainability?.

+Intraspecific variability (or lack thereof) can manifest itself by way of asynchronous population dynamics, where the drivers that lead to changes in population size vary across a metapopulation, decreasing the potential for synchronization, and, correspondingly, increasing the potential for ecological rescue (REFS).
 This statistical buffer against extinction has traditionally been quantified as the Portfolio Effect (PE), which is the ratio of the population CV to the CV of the aggregated metapopulation.
-Weakened portfolio dynamics can also emerge from homogenization resulting from reduced genetic variability among populations, where homogenous stocks are more likely to have similar life-history structures (REFS), be at greater risk disease-induced epidemics (REFS), and recruit sub-optimally in heterogeneous environments (REFS).
+Weakened portfolio dynamics can also emerge from homogenization resulting from reduced genetic variability among populations, where homogenous stocks are more likely to have similar life-history structures (REFS), be at greater risk of disease-induced epidemics (REFS), and recruit sub-optimally in heterogeneous environments (REFS).
 Of course, these two measures of diversity often occur concurrently: for instance, lower genetic diversity increases the likelihood that two populations respond similarly to the same stressors, and this promotes synchronized dynamics, thus lowering portfolio effects.